Top 10 things to do in Papeete

 1 - Stroll around the waterfront

 One of the first things I recommend in Papeete is to take a walk along the city’s waterfront.
-In the heart of Papeete, you will find all the locals and the real life of the city.
+In the heart of Papeete, you will find all the locals and the real life of the polynesian city.
 This is particularly true in the late afternoon, after work, when families, couples, young people, the elderly, in short everyone, come to enjoy little walk.
 Some, like me, come for a stroll with kids, others go for a run, youngsters to do a little cycling…

-2 - Eat at the shacks
+2 - Eat at the ``Roulottes``

 Eat at “Roulottes” in French Polynesia is like an institution.
 Everyone does it, locals, expats, elders or youngsters.
 We enjoy the atmosphere, easy-going and very friendly.